bccomputerscience/COMPB42/Syllabus.md

 * If you are unable to see me during my regularly scheduled office hours, please email me to schedule an appointment.

 ## Course Description
 Recommended: Reading - 1 Level Prior to Transfer.
-DESCRIPTION: This course is an introductory course in designing web pages using HTML and
-CSS coding.
+This course is an introductory course in designing web pages using HTML and CSS coding.
 Rather than using a program to write the code, students will learn how to create basic web pages and sites from the ground up using standards-compliant coding techniques.
 Not open to students who have previously received credit for COMS B74b.
 Course Corequisites: NONE